castle-engine/castle-engine/doc/install/linux/README.md

      sudo ln -s /home/michalis/castle-engine/bin/castle-editor /usr/local/bin/castle-editor
      sudo ln -s /home/michalis/castle-engine/bin/view3dscene /usr/local/bin/view3dscene

-   Alternative is to put the programs on $PATH
+   Alternative is to put the programs on $PATH .
-   (but make sure that X session manager actually sees the $PATH;
+   Note that you will need to modify $PATH used by the X session, which usually means you need to create and use the ~/.Xsession file.
-   it is *not* enough to add the modified $PATH to .bashrc ).
+   ( Adjusting path of your shell, e.g. in ~/.bashrc, is *not* enough. )

 2. Run this: